 Asymmetric Synthesis of Chiral Amines

-Prerequisites: Students must have completed Organic Chemistry 244/245 before the start of URSI, and experience with NMR would be helpful but is not required.
+Prerequisites: Interested students must have completed Organic Chemistry 244/245 before the start of URSI, and experience with NMR would be helpful but is not required.

 How should students express interest in this project?
 Before submitting their application, I invite interested students to write me an email with a short description of why they would like to conduct a synthetic chemistry project and how it fits into their overall academic pursuits as an undergraduate and beyond.

 This is an 8-week project running from June 7 – July 31